aperez9423/50-Influential-Artists/README.md

 2. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

-    1I love being able to nest code so that it is more organized and understandable for the developer.
+    I love being able to nest code so that it is more organized and understandable for the developer.
 	Parametric Mixins give me the most trouble but I am continuing to learn how they work to make my code more dynamic.

 3. How would you explain the concept of a variable to someone new to programming?